eclipse-archived/codewind-docs/docs/_documentations/codewind-minikube-guickguide.md

 1. Use the URL you saw when you first opened the application.
 2. Make sure to remove the `< >` symbol in the URL.
 3. `<url>/starter/calculator/aboutme`
-4. You should see the following response:
+4. You now see the following response:

 ```
 You can add (+), subtract (-), and multiply (*) with this simple calculator.
 ```

-You could also try a few of the sample calculator functions:
+You might also try a few of the sample calculator functions:

 * `<url>/starter/calculator/aboutme`, where you can input one of the available operations `(+, _, *)`, and an integer a, and an integer b.
-* So for `<url>/starter/calculator/aboutme/+/10/3`  you should see: `10+3=13`.
+* So for `<url>/starter/calculator/aboutme/+/10/3` you see: `10+3=13`.

 ## What you have learned
 In this quick guide, you have learned to: